hillaabra/multinational-retail-data-centralisation/README.md

 ![Dataset classes](readme-images/mermaid-dataset-classes-pako.png)

 Since two of the datasets were sourced from an RDS database, and querying and extracting from the RDS database relied on methods overlapping with those required for loading data into the new PostgreSQL database *(e.g. creating a SQLAlchemy engine, getting existing table names and other internal and developer functionality)*, it made sense to define an Abstract Base Class - `DatabaseConnector` - from which `LocalDatabaseConnector` and `RDSDatabaseConnector` child classes could inherit and realise functionality:
-- The two child classes of DatabaseConnector provide implementations for the abstract method `_init_db_engine()` which is called by the contructor to set the `engine` property of the class (a SQLAlchemy engine for connecting to the relevant database).
+- The two child classes of DatabaseConnector provide implementations for the abstract method `_init_db_engine()`, which returns a SQLAlchemy engine for connecting to the relevant database.
-- `LocalDatabaseConnector` also has developer-targetted functionality with its `update_db()` method, which takes a SQL query as argument and can be used to update the local database during testing or after setup.
+- `LocalDatabaseConnector` also has developer-targetted functionality for use during testing or after setup.
-- `DatabaseTableConnector` (extended by all the dataset classes) is the child class of `LocalDatabaseConnector` and defines the properties and methods by which dataset-specific instances connect to the local PostgreSQL database for the loading and post-loading transformation of those datasets.
+- `DatabaseTableConnector` (extended by all the dataset classes) is the child class of `LocalDatabaseConnector` and defines the properties and methods by which single datasets are loaded into the new database and transfomed within it.
 - The `RDSDatabaseConnector` class is **used** (rather than inherited) by the dataset-specific classes whose source data is located in the RDS database.

 **In the diagram below, DATASET_NOT_FROM_RDS_DATABASE is a stand-in used to represent the other four dataset-specific classes:**

 ![UML class diagram](readme-images/mermaid-diagram-database-connector-classes.png)

-For this project, only the **Orders** and **User** data were sourced from the RDS Database, so just the `OrdersData` and `UserData` classes use the `_init_db_engine()` method of the `RDSDatabaseConnector` class to connect to the remote RDS Database and extract the required data, i.e. in their implementation of their `extract_data()` method:
+The **Orders** and **User** datasets were sourced from the RDS Database, so the `OrdersData` and `UserData` classes use the `_init_db_engine()` method of the `RDSDatabaseConnector` class to connect to the remote RDS Database and extract the required data, i.e. in their implementation of the `extract_data()` method:

 ```python
 def extract_data(self) -> None: